Dealing with Acute Tendonitis

 If it's now been 3 to 4 weeks with this injury and the pain is still there you could be resting your injury too much, not resting it nearly enough or still waiting for a proper diagnosis on your condition.
 Even while waiting for a diagnosis, rest is very important for the first few weeks of an acute tendonitis injury.
 Resting the area and using a Cold Compress or Ice Pack will most likely make a big difference by stopping the damage that's happening to your tendon.
 Stopping the amount of damage going on in your tendon should be your first priority because it will help to minimize the total amount of time needed to heal.

 Blood flow (healthy circulation) is an important part of natural tissue healing.
-Injured tendons take the nutrients available in local blood flow (like oxygen, antibodies, white blood cells and healing agents) to get rid of any damaged tissue and start growing healthy tissue.
+Injured tendons take the nutrients available in local blood flow (like oxygen and healing agents) to get rid of any damaged tissue and start growing healthy tissue.

 Sometimes Tendons Can't Receive